48 Takeoff & Landing Performance

 From the preceding, it is clear that both the takeoff distances are affected by the maximum lift coefficient attainable by the wing, i.e., by the value of C_{L_{\rm max}}, as shown in the figure below.
 This reason is why flaps and slats are used on airplanes, flaps alone being more common on low-performance airplanes and both flaps and slats being used on higher-performance airplanes such as airliners.
 Flaps can also be used to increase the wing area if they are designed to move aft and deflect downward.
 Both flaps and slats are mechanical devices that the pilot operates as appropriate to the flight condition.

 The maximum attainable lift coefficient depends on whether the flaps or slats are retracted or deployed.
-If they are retracted, the wing is said to be in its “clean” configuration.
+When retracted, the wing is in its “clean” configuration.

 Slats, however, are usually found only on higher-performance and heavier airplanes.
 A slat is like a small secondary airfoil at the wing’s leading edge.
 When the slats are deployed, air flows through the gap and over the top surface of the airfoil, and the resulting flow helps to energize the boundary layer and delay the onset of flow separation and stall.
 The wing can then be flown at a higher angle of attack before stall with a commensurate increase in C_{L_{\rm max}}.
 The reduction in takeoff distances, as well as landing distances using high-lift devices, is generally significant.